JanRland/GUESSPY/README.md

 calibrated_x_i=g.getCalibration(x_i, 20)
 ```

-You can save the calibration results which enables you to use the calibration **without** providing data (this is important for sensitive data, e.g. medical data), using the saveState() method:
+You can save the calibration results using the saveState() method.
+This allows you to use the calibration **without** needing to provide the data again, which is crucial for handling sensitive information, such as medical data.

 ```
 g.saveState("test.pkl")